 If your priority for charitable giving is to reduce human suffering in the world, then by far the most cost-effective approach is to support scientific programs that enable the development of rejuvenation therapies.
 In comparison to the vast and inflated cost of medicine, the scientific research that produces the means to make new medicines is cheap.
 Given the right infrastructure of research, advocacy, and networking between the scientific community and industry, new scientific results achieved at low cost, supported by philanthropy, can inspire a great deal of venture capital and other for-profit investment in further development.
 The following 501(c)(3) charitable foundations are an important part of that growing infrastructure: please support their ongoing efforts to enable human rejuvenation in our lifetimes.

-SENS Research Foundation maintains a research group and laboratory that has led to a number of spin-out companies focused on aspects of rejuvenation via repair of the cell and tissue damage that causes aging, such as Cyclarity.
-It further funds research in a number of allied scientific institutions around the world, focused on enabling rejuvenation via repair, particularly in parts of the field that appear to be neglected or moving too slowly.
+The LRI Research Center at Lifespan.io was formerly the scientific arm of the SENS Research Foundation.
+Following the merger with Lifespan.io, it continues as the research group and laboratory that led to a number of spin-out companies focused on aspects of rejuvenation via repair of the cell and tissue damage that causes aging, such as Cyclarity.
+A number of interesting programs remain underway, and are worthy of support.

 Donate to the Longevity Escape Velocity Foundation